petrukhnov/roboarm2018.makerobots.eu/README.md

-## 2018 Robotics arm contest
+## 2018 Robotics Arm Contest

-The goal of 2018 robotic arm contest is to bring robotics closer to people with little or no experience.
+The goal of 2018 robotic arm contest is to make robotics accessible to people with little or no experience.
 If you are already skilled in that field, feel free to join and compete with others.

-In this contest you will create simple robotic arm that will put decorations to christmas/new year tree.
+In this contest, you will create simple robotic arm that will put decorations to Christmas/New Year's tree.

-Lego, vex, fischertechnik, wooden planks, cardboard, tape, your old VHS player and everything else could be used.
-You could program it with arduino, or control motors directly with power.
+Feel free to use Lego, vex, fischertechnik, wooden planks, cardboard, tape, your old VHS player and whatever else you have laying around.
+You could program servo motors with Arduino, or just turn simpler DC motors on and off.

-Final round of competition will be held online 31st of December 2018.
-Participants will be required to stream online video with their creation.
+The final round of competition will be held online on December 31st, 2018.
+Participants will stream online video of their creations.

 ## Awards And Prizes